dlt-hub/dlt/docs/website/blog/2024-04-05-governance-democracy-mesh.md

 Data mesh tries to solve much of that by embracing domain-oriented decentralization.
 In this model, data is treated as a product with the domain teams as the product owners.
 These teams are responsible for ensuring their data's quality and relevance, significantly reducing the latency issues found in centralized systems by eliminating the lengthy processes of data cleansing and approval.

-Moreover, data mesh empowers teams with the necessary tools and authority to manage their data effectively, fostering a culture where data is a valuable asset across all levels of the organization.
+Further, data mesh empowers teams with the necessary tools and authority to manage their data effectively, fostering a culture where data is a valuable asset across all levels of the organization.
 This approach not only supports rapid decision-making and innovation within teams but also offers scalability and flexibility as organizational data needs evolve, allowing domains to independently expand their data operations without a comprehensive overhaul of the central data infrastructure.

+Of course, at this point having a complete or partial data platform that offers some governance starts to become very important as we don't want individual business units to be burdened with responsibity but without proper tooling - or the outcome will be high entropy.

 ### From retrofitting governance to applying it from the start: Shift left data democracy!